OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/device-management-hybrid-azuread-joined-devices-setup.md

     $rule4 = ''
     if ($multipleVerifiedDomainNames -eq $true) {
-    $rule4 = '@RuleName = "Issue account type with the value User when it is not a computer" NOT EXISTS(
+    $rule4 = '@RuleName = "Issue account type with hello value User when it is not a computer" NOT EXISTS(
     [
         Type == "http://schemas.microsoft.com/ws/2012/01/accounttype",